What is Virtual Reality? (VR) We could tell you what it’s like but until you experience it … you can’t understand. Virtual Reality (VR), which

 Just because the magic tricks are simple doesn’t mean they don’t work; try them when you’re in a depressed mood and see what happens.
 We know that just because they are simple doesn’t mean it is easy.

 You are strong enough to do these actions.

 You may not feel like it, but you are.

-You may struggle to get out of bed because of your depressive disorder, but the purpose is to do one difficult thing every day.
+You may find it difficult or impossible to get out of bed because of your depressive disorder, but the purpose is to do one difficult thing every day.
 Because the next day you are going to be stronger to do a new hard action; eventually, you will succeed.

 People with depression want it to be gone, done away with and never have to worry about it again.
 We can not say you will never be sad again, because you will but you will be equipped with the tools to work through hard times.

 If these tips don’t work, seek some therapy for further insight from our mental health clinic.
 We provide mental health care that addresses the trauma and we provide different treatments for depression.